vblagoje/auto-pr-writer/README.md

 ## GitHub Action Inputs

+#### `github_token`
+**Required**
+GITHUB_TOKEN or a repository-scoped Personal Access Token (PAT), defaulting to the GitHub token provided by the GitHub Actions runner.
+It is essential for invoking the GitHub API REST service to retrieve Pull Request details.
+Using GITHUB_TOKEN permits actions to access both public and private repositories, helping to bypass rate limits imposed by the GitHub API.

 #### `openai_api_key`
 **Required**
 The OpenAI API key for authentication.
 Note that this key could be from other LLM providers as well.